Snorkeling Half Moon Caye – Also Interesting Shore Birds

 Snorkeling Half Moon Caye was a treat, partly because the caye is protected by the Belize Audubon Society and has a colony of rare Red Footed Boobies that roost here.

 The snorkeling area was on the west tip of the island on the atoll reef edge.
-It was all very shallow, in maybe four to six feet of water.
+It was all very shallow, in about 4-6 feet of water.

 Our guide pointed out lots of interesting things, including a number of small octopus and lobster that I am sure we would have missed.
 We snorkeled around the area for about an hour and had a fun time focusing on all the small life.

-Mostly we saw immature fish, but there was a nice variety of decent sized tropical fish as well, including the lovely Queen Triggerfish at right and the nice Hogfish below.
+Mostly we saw immature fish while snorkeling Half Moon Caye, but there was a nice variety of decent sized tropical fish as well, including a lovely Queen Triggerfish and a nice Hogfish (see images below).

-Generally we are not in favor of picking up sea life, but our guide was very hands on.
+We are not in favor of picking up sea life, but our guide for snorkeling Half Moon Caye was very hands on.